MongoDB Tutorial

 Note that you should always call the new Date(), not just Date() when you create a new Date object because the Date() returns a string representation of the date, not the Date object.

 The mongo shell displays dates using local time zone settings.
-However, MongoDB does not store time zone with date.
+However, MongoDB does not store date with the time zone.
 To store the time zone, you can use another key e.g., timezone.

 Regular Expression

-It’s possible to store JavaScript’s regular expressions.
+MongoDB allows you to store JavaScript regular expressions.
 For example:

 { "pattern": /\d+/ }